Elm8116/mlops-example-for-virtual-rpi/README.md

 ### Set up and Configure Virtual Raspberry Pi 4
-1. Login to your Arm Virtual Hardware account at https://app.avh.arm.com/ <br />
+1. Login to your Arm Virtual Hardware account at https://app.avh.arm.com/
-2. Create virtual Raspberry Pi 4 Device and Choose Raspberry Pi OS lite (11.2.0) <br />
+2. Create virtual Raspberry Pi 4 Device and Choose Raspberry Pi OS lite (11.2.0)
-3. Select **CONSOLE** from device menu and login to your virtual device using the default username: _pi_ and password: _raspberry_ <br />
+3. Select **CONSOLE** from device menu and login to your virtual device using the default username: _pi_ and password: _raspberry_
-4. Connect to your virtual device via VPN <br />
+4. Connect to your virtual device via VPN
    * download the .ovpn file from the Raspberry Pi 4's Connect tab
    * connect to your virtual device using openvpn

       ```sudo openvpn --config ~/Downloads/AVH_config.ovpn```

 If you are on Mac OS or Windows OS, follow the steps in this [article](https://intercom.help/arm-avh/en/articles/6131455-connecting-to-the-vpn) to connect to your virtual device

 ### GitHub Actions